Armenia–United Kingdom relations

 Armenian President Nikol Pashinyan with British Prime Minister Keir Starmer at a European Political Community summit in Blenheim Palace, July 2025.

 Armenia–United Kingdom relations are the international and bilateral relations between the Republic of Armenia and the United Kingdom of Great Britain and Northern Ireland.
 Armenia and the United Kingdom established diplomatic relations on 20 January 1992.

+Armenia has an embassy in London and the United Kingdom has an embassy in Yerevan.

 Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, the OSCE, the United Nations, the World Health Organization, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Convention, an Investment Agreement, and a Strategic Partnership.

 History

 1890s

 In the late 19th century, Armenia was divided between Russia and Turkey.
 Tensions began to escalate in Turkey in the 1880s and especially the 1890s, leading to a series of international crises that the British tried to help resolve by putting pressure on the Turkish government.
 Britain had long been a major friend of the Turkish government, helping it resist heavy expansionist pressure from Russia.
 In the 1880s, London pushed for reforms, with a special focus on better treatment of Christians across the Ottoman Empire.
 The Ottoman government resisted the pressures, and distanced itself from Britain.
 Instead, Constantinople turned increasingly to Germany for political, financial and commercial support, leading eventually to its entrance into the First World War as a German ally.

 As atrocities mounted against Armenians in Turkey, British public opinion was outraged.
 London tried to coordinate a response from Britain, Russia, Germany, Austria and France.
 They were unable to agree on suitable sanctions or punishment; historians believe Turkey would have made concessions if threatened with an actual war.
 Germany wanted to help Turkey; Russia did not want to stir up its own large Armenian community; France wanted to restrict the British role in the region.
 William Gladstone, a leading Liberal then in retirement, called on Britain to intervene alone.
 The Liberal Prime Minister Lord Rosebery refused.
 The crisis weakened Roseberry, who resigned in June 1895.
 The crisis reached a violent peak in 1896, after bombings in Constantinople led to massive attacks on Armenians living in the city, with thousands murdered.
 Lord Salisbury, the new Conservative Prime Minister tried and failed to get the Powers to intervene.
 Nothing was done to help the Armenians.